Mercy-Ekedum/Mercy-Ekedum/README.md

 - 📫 How to reach me:[Linkedin](www.linkedin.com/in/mercy-ekedum-2b841734a)
                      :[Email](ekedum55@gmail.com)

-- ⚡ Fun fact: I enjoy going on walks, going to the cinemas and visting the museum.
+- ⚡ Fun fact: I enjoy going on walks, going to the cinemas and visiting the museum.